 - The bean id determines the URL where the WSDL can be retrieved.
 In this case, the bean id is holiday, which means that the WSDL can be retrieved as holiday.wsdl in the servlet context.
-The full URL will typically be http://localhost:8080/holidayService/holiday.wsdl. - The schema property is set to the human resource schema we defined in Section 3.3, "Data Contract": we simply placed the schema in the WEB-INF directory of the application. - Next, we define the WSDL port type to be HumanResource. - We set the location where the service can be reached: http://localhost:8080/holidayService.
-For development, this will suffice, but obviously we need to change this to http://mycompany.com/humanresources when going live.
-A common way to to accomplish this is to use a Spring PropertyPlaceholderConfigurer. - Finally, we define the target namespace for the WSDL definition itself.
+The full URL will typically be http://localhost:8080/holidayService/holiday.wsdl. - The schema property refers to the human resource schema we defined in Section 3.3, "Data Contract", wrapped in a SimplexsdSchema.
+We simply placed the schema in the WEB-INF directory of the application. - Next, we define the WSDL port type to be HumanResource. - We set the location where the service can be reached: /holidayService/.
+We use a a relative URI and we instruct the framework to transform it dynamically to an absolute URI.
+Hence, if the service is deployed to different contexts we don't have to change the URI manually.
+For more information, please refer to Section 5.3.1.1, "Automatic WSDL exposure" - Finally, we define the target namespace for the WSDL definition itself.
 Setting these is not required.
 If not set, we give the WSDL the same namespace as the schema.